GSA/plainlanguage.gov/_pages/resources/articles/plain-language-beyond-a-movement.md

 So to the questions about the letter:

 - How does the letter make you feel about the organization?
-I find the letter insincere--for example, it seems to give with one hand and take with the other.
+I find the letter insincere—for example, it seems to give with one hand and take with the other.
 Then in the last paragraph, the writer invites the reader to ring for more information but that's the last thing the writer wants the reader to do.
 Also, the letter is defensive, impersonal, and repetitive.
 - What sort of organization might the letter be from?
 Hard to tell really: maybe a financial services organization or a government body.
 - Is the organization cool?
 Not at all.
 - Do you want to work there?
 No. Buy its products?
 Not really.
 Invest in the organization?
 Hmmn, investment is different.